vmware/vcf-security-and-compliance-guidelines/README.md

 make assumptions which may not be valid in your environment or organization.

 ## Contact
-The primary maintainer of this repository is Bob Plankers, reachable at bob.plankers@broadcom.com.
+The primary curator of this repository is Bob Plankers, reachable at bob.plankers@broadcom.com.
+Individual components may have other authors, as noted.